apache/couchdb-nano/CONTRIBUTING.md

 7. Push to your branch `git push origin my_branch`
 8. Create a pull request

-to run tests make sure you npm test but also run tests without mocks:
+To run tests, make sure you run `npm test` but also run tests without mocks:

 ``` sh
 npm run unmocked